StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis: Discussion

 \paragraph{Practicality} A prototype of \method~ is deployed where it is automatically triggered by incoming incidents.
 The agent retrieves the relevant TSG and initiates step execution.
 To provide transparency and traceability, the entire execution process, including queries and other actions, is logged in a structured format and posted to a dedicated channel in the incident management system.
 This allows SREs to review the agent's actions and conclusions, ensuring that human oversight is maintained while automating routine tasks.
-The prototype's weekly use, triggered hundreds of times, demonstrates its practical utility in real-world operations.
+The prototype's weekly usage, triggered hundreds of times by over 170 monitors from more than 70 teams, has reduced the median incident mitigation time by $\sim$34\%, demonstrating its practical utility in real-world operations.

 \paragraph{Extensibility} \method~ is architected with extensibility principles, which gives it broad applicability across DevOps and IT operations domains.
 Its fundamental capability as a workflow-aware agent allows it to interpret and autonomously execute documented procedures.
 The framework's modular design simplifies integration with new systems (e.g., network appliances, database clusters), as it primarily involves extending the action library with domain-specific commands, leaving the core planner and executor components unchanged.
-Additionally, \method~ supports plugin mechanisms for external tools and services, enabling developers to define custom actions.
-By decoupling domain-specific logic from the agent's reasoning and execution layers, \method~ offers a scalable foundation for automating operational procedures across diverse technical domains.
+Additionally, \method~ supports plugin mechanisms for external tools and services, enabling developers to define custom actions. \method~ offers a scalable foundation for automating operational procedures across diverse technical domains.

+\paragraph{Safety} The \method{} framework operates with human oversight, where SREs review the agent's conclusions before taking any mitigation actions.
+The current implementation focuses primarily on diagnostic operations, which are read-only in nature---querying logs, retrieving metrics, and analyzing data---rather than executing potentially destructive remediation actions.
+All agent actions, including queries executed and decisions made, are comprehensively logged and posted to the incident management system, ensuring full transparency and traceability.
+This design allows SREs to audit the agent's reasoning process and intervene when necessary.